-At each certification and annual certification, applicants and tenants must declare whether or not an asset has been disposed of for less than fair market value during the two years preceding the date of application or the effective date of the recertification.
+If combined net assets are \$50,000 or less.
+(HOTMA) Assets disposed of At each certification and annual certification, applicants and for less than fair tenants must declare whether or not an asset has been disposed of market value for less than fair market value during the two years preceding the date of application or the effective date of the recertification.
 An asset is considered to be disposed of for less than fair market value if the cash value of the disposed asset exceeds the gross amount the family received by more than \$1,000.
 If it does, for a period of two years owners must include in the total household assets the difference between the cash value of the asset and the amount received.
 See Section 23 HUD Handbook excerpts 5-33 for examples of assets disposed of for less than fair market value.

-Application Procedure

-3.5 Tenant Application Procedure

-Because the LIHTC program uses special definitions for income, assets, and household composition, standard property management application forms may not collect sufficient information to determine tenant eligibility.
+3.5 Tenant Application Procedure Application Procedure cause the LIHTC program uses special definitions for D income, assets, and household composition, standard property management application forms may not collect sufficient information to determine tenant eligibility.
 A comprehensive housing application is critical to the accurate identification of full-time student status, all assets, and anticipated income sources to be verified in the determination of tenant eligibility for the LIHTC.
 The application must be sufficiently detailed with regard to income, assets, and student status enabling an owner to effectively make a determination of eligibility for this program.
 The Application for Housing, included in Section 6 of this manual, is required for use by all tax credit properties in Hawaii.
 The information furnished on the fully completed application is reviewed along with supplementary documents submitted with the application.
 The application procedure must include an interview with all adult household members to review the application and clarify any discrepancies or missing information.
-This interview is documented with the recommended Interview Checklist, also included in Section 6 which is signed and dated by management and all adult applicants.
+This interview is Interview Checklist documented with the recommended Interview Checklist, also included in Section 6 which is signed and dated by management and all adult applicants.
+One application and interview checklist signed by all coapplicants should be submitted per household.
+3.6 Tenant Income Verification